Acceptable Use of College Information Resources

 Data Protection Copyright

 - All confidential information transmitted over external networks or saved on system servers must be encrypted, must not be sent or forwarded through non-Lee College e-mail accounts (like Hotmail, Yahoo mail, AOL mail, etc.), and must not be knowingly transmitted via wireless to or from a portable computing device unless approved wireless transmission protocols and security techniques are utilized.

 - Users of Information systems must not attempt to access data or programs contained on systems for which they do not have authorization by the system owner.

-- Staff must not copy or reproduce any licensed software except as expressly permitted by the software license, use unauthorized copies on college-owned computers or use software known to cause problems on system computers (approval from the Office of Information Technology).
+- Staff must not copy or reproduce any licensed software except as expressly permitted by the software license, use unauthorized copies on college-owned computers or use software known to cause problems on system computers (approval from the Office of Innovation and Information Technology ).

 - Any critical Lee College data stored on Lee College workstations must be backed up in their home directory or external media in the event of a disaster or loss of information.

 - Users may not use the Internet for activity prohibited by federal law.
 Some material on the Internet may be protected by federal copyright laws (see generally Title 17, United State Code).